-The Many Benefits of a Relaxing Bath
+The Many Benefits of a Nice Relaxing Bath

 Epsom salts (named after the Surrey town) contain magnesium, so can soothe tired joints and muscles, especially after workout.
 A cup in the tub is enough, even a short soak can refresh tired legs.